A6: Exceedance of damaging levels of nutrient nitrogen deposition on ecosystems

 Short Description

 This indicator is an assessment of clean air (reporting the condition of the atmosphere as an asset).
 Nutrient nitrogen deposition can also be considered as a pressure on thriving plants and wildlife.
-The indicator is determined by calculating the area of sensitive habitat exceeding the internationally agreed threshold for likely damaging effects from reactive nitrogen deposition in both oxidised and reduced forms, termed the critical load.
+The indicator is determined by calculating the area of sensitive habitat exceeding the internationally agreed thresholds for likely damaging effects from reactive nitrogen deposition in both oxidised and reduced forms, termed the critical load.
 It uses modelled interpolations of atmospheric concentrations of NOx and NH3 and models deposition processes based on internationally agreed methodology.

 Readiness and links to data